Skip to Content

 pride and prejudice jane austen

+Jane Austen remains one of the most beloved authors in English history, and for good reason.
 While she wrote a handful of outstanding books, it’s her second novel, Pride and Prejudice, that remains her magnum opus.

-Pride and Prejudice is also a sharp, witty, sarcastic, biting, scathing, sardonic gem on a novel that relentlessly pokes fun at everything from the class system to patriarchal values; from stuffy English tradition to family life.
+Pride and Prejudice is a sharp, witty, sarcastic, biting, scathing, sardonic gem on a novel that relentlessly pokes fun at everything from the class system to patriarchal values; from stuffy English tradition to family life.

 While it takes pleasure in being scornful and cynical, Pride and Prejudice is also a perfectly-written, joyously-executed novel of budding friendship and romance.
+The story of prejudiced Elizabeth Bennet and proud Mr Darcy really is a compelling, engaging, and captivating tale of love against all logic.

 Buy a copy of Pride and Prejudice here!